-Winterwood Farms Ltd (“WWD”) is soft fruit company employing in 2019/2020 on average 270 employees by number in any given week, all year round (the number changes ±20% depending on the season, and is a mixture of part time and full time.
+Winterwood Farms Ltd (“WWD”) is soft fruit company employing in 2019/2020 on average 270 employees by number in any given week, all year round.
+The number changes ±~20% depending on the season, and is a mixture of part time and full time.

-The Company’s Mean Gender Pay Gap in hourly pay was 2.5% (i.e. female pay 2.5% lower than men’s pay), which compare to last year’s 6.2%, which is a good improvement, whilst the Median Gender Pay Gap in hourly pay is -3.9%, which means female pay is 3.9% higher than male.
+The Company’s Mean Gender Pay Gap in hourly pay was 3% (i.e. female pay 3% lower than men’s pay), which stayed on the similar lever to last year, whilst the Median Gender Pay Gap in hourly pay is 0.2%.

 As Pay is assigned to the specific role, and both male and female employees on the same position receive the same Pay, The Gap in Pay is mainly due to the different roles taken up by men and women within The Company.

 The Company continues to uphold its efforts in closing any Pay Gap identified and also to ensure all arising opportunities are readily available to all.

 Terry Gilham (Company Director of Winterwood Farms Ltd.) confirms that the information is accurate as at the time of publishing and the data has been calculated according to the requirements of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.